top of page

 • Problem Solving

-One thing we really wanted to push on was having no violence.
-This was something we learned while playtesting the first version of this game in university, where kids really liked the game and parents appreciated that it was no violence.
-So this became one of our strongest selling points and a really important thing I had to keep in mind when designing the mechanics.
+One thing we really wanted to push on was having no violence in the game.
+This was something we learned during a playtest of the first version of this game in university, where kids liked the game and parents appreciated that it was no violence.
+So this became one of our strongest selling points and an important thing I had to keep in mind when designing the mechanics.

 Designing and implementing the enemies

-When designing the enemy I began doing research, reading articles and watching videos how enemies are designed in stealth games and common mistakes people do.
-I then wrote down pillars based on the research and the overall pillars for the game, so I could use it to better guide me through the design process.
+When designing the enemy I began doing research by reading articles and watching videos on how enemies are designed in stealth games and common mistakes people make.
+I then wrote down pillars based on the research and the overall pillars for the game, so I could use that to better guide me through the design process.
 The pillars:

 Enemy Pillars